Charles L. McNary: Legal career

 In the autumn of 1896, McNary moved to California to attend Stanford, where he studied law, economics, science, and history while working as a waiter to pay for his housing.
 He left Stanford and returned to Oregon in 1897 after his family asked him to come home.

 Back in Salem, he read law under the supervision of his brother John and Samuel L. Hayden, and passed the bar in 1898.

 The brothers practiced law together in Salem as McNary & McNary, while John also served as deputy district attorney for Marion County.
 At this time, Charles bought the old family farm and returned it to the family.
 From 1909 to 1911 he served as president of the Salem Board of Trade, and in 1909 helped to organize the Salem Fruit Union, an agricultural association.

 While still partnered with his brother, McNary began teaching property law at Willamette University College of Law in the spring of 1899 and courting Jessie Breyman.
 In 1908, he was hired as its dean to replace John W. Reynolds.
 As dean, he worked to enlarge the school and secure additional classroom space.
 He recruited prominent local attorneys to serve on the faculty and increased the size of the school from four graduates in 1908 to 36 in 1913, his last year as dean.

 In his drive to make Willamette's law school one of the top programs on the West Coast, he had it re-located from leased space in office buildings to the university campus.

-On November 19, 1902, he married Jessie Breyman, the daughter of successful Salem businessman Eugene Breyman.
+On November 19, 1902, he married Jessie Breyman, the daughter of successful Salem businessman Eugene Breyman and his wife.
 Jessie died on July 3, 1918, in an automobile accident south of Newberg on her way home to Salem.
 She had been in Oregon to attend the funeral of her mother and was returning from Portland in the Boise family's car when it flipped and crushed her.
 McNary spent several days in Oregon for her funeral and then returned to Washington.
 Charles and Jessie had no children.